 Master Builders Association of Victoria

 Master Builders Association of Victoria has been a Registered Training Organisation since 1994.
 It offers highly relevant and valued training solutions that improve business productivity, site safety, project quality and employee engagement levels, and offers both public and customised courses, delivering face-to-face, online and/or simulated training.
-From onsite evaluation of workforce skills, capabilities and learning gaps, to designing and facilitating compliance, skills, professional development and action (simulated) learning programs, it provides a ‘one stop, one platform, one provider’ industry training service.
+From the onsite evaluation of workforce skills, capabilities and learning gaps, to designing and facilitating compliance, skills, professional development and action (simulated) learning programs, it provides a ‘one-stop, one platform, one provider’ industry training service.
 Master Builders’ scope of registration offers qualifications from Certificate III to Diploma level.